rydmike/squircle_study/README.md

 _**ShapeBorder** SquircleBorder PR at radius < 0.5x of its stadium radius_

-The **SquircleBorder PR** stops responding to border radius increases when the radius is >= 0.5x the stadium radius and can **not** be used for Squircle shapes where the radius if from 0.5x to 1x of the stadium radius.
+The **SquircleBorder PR** stops responding to border radius increases when the radius is >= 0.5x the stadium radius and can **not** be used for Squircle shapes where the radius is from 0.5x to 1x of the stadium radius.
 Up and until that radius, it works very well and matches the **FigmaSquircle**.

 On the other hand, it has also been shown that for a radius range that exceeded 0.5x stadium radius, that the **FigmaSquircle** gets closer and closer to the plain circular border represented by the **RoundedRectangleBorder**.